Thompson Professor of Classics

 Ph.D., Stanford University, 1972 M.A., Stanford University B.A., Grinnell College, 1969, Phi Beta Kappa

-Has taught at Hampden-Sydney College since 1978.
+Professor Arieti has taught at Hampden-Sydney College since 1978.
 Previously he taught at Stanford University, The Pennsylvania State University, and Cornell College.
-He is married to Barbara Arieti, a guidance counselor at Prince Edward County Elementary School, and is the father of two children, Samuel and Ruth, and the grandfather of one grandchild, Josephine.
+He is married to Barbara Arieti, a guidance counselor at Prince Edward County Elementary School; is the father of two children, Samuel and Ruth; and the grandfather of two granddaughters, Josephine and Clementine.

 Greek, Roman, and biblical literature and philosophy; ancient history; humanities; the classical tradition.